Braces Are a Big Step

 You can often move this wire into a better position by using the pencil's eraser end or a cotton swab.
 You can manipulate any misplaced wires or ties back into place by gently using a pair of clean tweezers.

-Some of the wires or brackets may shift and begun causing irritation to your mouth.
+Some of the wires or brackets may shift and begin causing irritation to your mouth.
 In that case, you can use orthodontic wax to cover the parts that are poking out.

 This will help ease the discomfort but get in touch with our office as soon as you can, so we can fix the actual problem instead of masking the symptoms at home.